 - Provide essential data for arc flash analysis and protective device coordination

-Without this analysis, facilities risk unknowingly installing equipment that’s not rated to handle actual fault conditions which can lead to a serious safety and liability concern.
+Without this analysis, facilities risk unknowingly installing equipment that's not rated to handle actual fault conditions — a serious safety and liability concern.
+For an overview of what an arc flash event actually looks like and why it matters, see our article on understanding arc flash.

 Why Contractors and Facility Managers Need It